 We have a key role to undertake research to find out about issues that affect people in our area.
-In 2022/23 we regularly analysed our internal data on issues clients bring to us which we know to be:
+In 2023/24 we recruited 3 volunteers dedicated to Research and Campaign activity.
+We regularly analysed our internal data on issues clients bring to us which we know to be: